 In my last post, I promised another post with expanding thoughts about how our hyper-sexualized culture has contributed to a decline of friendship.
 In that post, I briefly review the book Washed and Waiting by a celibate gay Christian, Wesley Hill.
-It served as a springboard for thoughts about what I refer to as a crisis of friendship in our society – as well as with relationships that Christians have with each other in the church, which are too often superficial.
+It served as a springboard for thoughts about what I refer to as a crisis of friendship in our society – as well as in the church.
 There is an idolatry of family that contributes to a neglect of friendship.
-An excerpt in that post notes how we have disregarded certain biblical passages or misinterpreted others in a way that exalts marriage, family, parenthood while friendship and fellowship with other believers is neglected and downgraded.
+We have disregarded certain biblical passages or misinterpreted others in a way that exalts marriage, family, parenthood while friendship and fellowship with other believers is neglected and downgraded.

 In the October 2017 issue of Christianity Today, an author (Todd Wilson) was interviewed about his book: Mere Sexuality.
 In part of the interview, he states: